VikeLabs/Passr/docs/Submitting First Pull Request.md

 ## Make changes and commit

 Now you can make changes to the project and commit them.
-For this first ticket, add a link to your github account in Markdown to the Contributors list.
+For this first ticket, add a link to your github account in Markdown to the Contributors.md file in the `docs` folder.
+There should be some already added that you can use as a reference.

 To check the status of your changes:

 ```git status```